zhaorz/git-practice/README.md

 ### git remote add origin (advanced)

-To tell a _local_ repository about it's online, hosted counterpart, we will **add a remote origin**.
+To tell a _local_ repository about its online, hosted counterpart, we will **add a remote origin**.
 For example usage, I've created a repository on Github with everything we did in [local git](#local-git-usage).

 ```sh
 $ git remote add origin https://github.com/zhaorz/git-practice.git